DLXPlugins/highlight-and-share/readme.txt

 = I want to include my own CSS.
 How can I do that? =

-You can turn off the theme.

-You can then  include your own CSS in your theme.
+You can turn off the theme and include CSS in your own theme.

-For the black CSS file shown in the, adhere to <a href="https://jsfiddle.net/0ej4qufs/26/">the JSFiddle</a> and place the CSS in the WordPress customizer.
-As of 2.3.0, themes are built in and there is no need to include custom styles.

 = Does this plugin work on mobile devices? =